ppyne/crowPi-L_BatteryStatus/README.md

 - icon when charging,
 - alert icon when battery is very low,
 - tooltip to view the percentage of the battery load and its voltage,
-- contextual menu to properly quit the app.
+- contextual menu to properly quit the app,
+- based on the official script delivered by CrowPi,
+- multi-threaded app to access the battery data with I2C.

 ## Installing and starting the application